 Instructions

-- Add chili powder, onion powder, garlic powder, salt, cumin and dried oregano and whisk together for 30 seconds.
+- Add the chili powder, onion powder, garlic powder, salt, cumin and dried oregano and whisk together for 30 seconds.

 - Slowly pour in the broth while whisking constantly to make sure no big lumps form.